AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 From which it is clear to see that we have specified that this stage is a batch stage (as opposed to a service-deployment), that `train_model.py` should be the script that is run, together with an estimate of the CPU and memory resources to request from the k8s cluster, how long to wait and how many times to retry, etc.

-### Configuring a Bodywork Service-Deployment Stage for Creating a ML Scoring Service
+### Configuring a Bodywork Service Stage for Deploying a Model-Scoring Service

-The `stage-2-deploy-scoring-service` directory contains the code and configuration required to load the model trained in `stage-1-train-model` and use it as part of the code for a REST API endpoint definition, that will accept a single instance (or row) of data encoded as JSON in a HTTP request, and return the model's prediction as JSON data in the corresponding HTTP response.
+The `stage-2-deploy-scoring-service` directory contains the code and configuration required to load the model trained in `stage-1-train-model` and use it within the definition of a REST API endpoint, that will accept a single instance (or row) of data encoded as JSON in the request, and return the model's prediction as JSON data in the corresponding response.

-We have decided to choose the Python [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to create our REST API server, that will be deployed to k8s and exposed as a service on the cluster, after this stage completes.
+We have decided to choose the Python [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to create our REST API server.
 The use of Flask is **not** a requirement in any way and you are free to use different frameworks - e.g. [FastAPI](https://fastapi.tiangolo.com).

 Within this stage's directory, `serve_model.py` defines the REST API server containing our ML scoring endpoint.
-In essence, it can be summarised as,
+It can be summarised as,

 ```python
 from urllib.request import urlopen